👑 5 Asteroid Goddesses You NEED to Know About & Why 👑

 - where you may internalize shame or guilt in your life

 - where you may feel you need to be rebellious and defy "the norm"

 - where you might feel inclined to champion the oppressed

 - where you might have pioneering and conflict resolution energy

 Ultimately, Lilith chose exile and alienation rather than conforming to something she didn't want to do.
 Therefore, Lilith is strongly linked to Mars and Pluto /Aries and Scorpio.
 She represents the purging of some of the more subversive elements of society, yet she is strong, warrior-esque, and a needed champion of her own needs.
 Watch for these themes by house and sign placement of Lilith in your chart, and witness her inner magic unfold!

 👑 Curious to know where these gorgeous goddesses are placed in your own natal chart?
-I am offering 20 minute audio report recordings for $35.55 featuring just that!
-You can select up to 3 of these goddesses of your choosing, and receive guidance on where placed and how best to manifest them.
-Email me at firstname.lastname@example.org or drop me a note on my website julieannfae.com with your interest 👑
+I am 20-30 minute audio report readings featuring just that!
+I select up to 3 of these goddesses based on what's best to discuss in your chart, and give you guidance on where placed and how best to manifest them.
+Purchase that reading on my Etsy shop right here. 👑

 Julie Ann Fae is a Professional Astrologer and Certified Angel Card Reader.
 She weaves together the magic of the moon, stars, and planets with fairy flair.
 She uses oracle cards and astrology to enliven, enlighten and inspire others.
 Check out more on this blog and visit her offerings at julieannfae.com.